kariannemah/rough-draft/ennui_plath.md

 Tea leaves thwart those who court catastrophe,
 designing futures where nothing will occur:
-cross Cassandra's palm and, yawning, she
+cross the gypsy's palm and yawning she
 will still predict no perils left to conquer.
 Jeopardy is jejune now: naive knight
 finds ogres out-of-date and dragons unheard
-of, while blase princesses indict
+of, while blasé princesses indict
 tilts at terror as downright absurd.

 The beast in Jamesian grove will never jump,